 In general, you will also want to keep jumpsuits – particularly around the top half of the body – more minimal in detail and design.
 This will help keep from adding bulk to the body and ensure the jumpsuit is creating a streamlined, figure-flattering aesthetic.

 For that reason the wide leg jumpsuits are wonderful choices for those with wider hips because they drape down from your hips and create a visual balance with your big hips.

 Dressing to flatter a body type is all about creating balance and working with proportions.
-This means if you are bottom heavy, the goal is bringing more focus towards the top half, to give the illusion of more balance to the bottom half.
+This means if you are bottom-heavy, the goal is to bring more focus toward the top half, to give the illusion of more balance to the bottom half.